Accessibility: Emails

 Emoticons, unlike emojis, are made up of punctuation and keyboard characters.
 They lose their meaning when read with assistive technology, so it鈥檚 best to avoid using emoticons.

-Before you attach a document to an email, ask yourself if this is the best way to communicate the information or could it instead be simply added to the body of the email?
+Before you attach a document to an email, ask yourself if this is the best way to communicate the information or if it could be added to the body of the email.

 If it鈥檚 necessary to attach a file to an email, make sure the document is accessible.
 Follow accessibility best practices such as tagging your document with headings, writing helpful alternative text and being mindful of color.